 Resource: aws_route#

-Provides a resource to create a routing table entry (a route) in a VPC routing table.
+Creates a routing table entry (a route) in a VPC routing table.

-~> Note on Route Tables and Routes: Terraform currently provides both a standalone Route resource and a aws_route_table resource with routes defined in-line.
-At this time you cannot use a Route Table with in-line routes in conjunction with any Route resources.
+~> Note on route tables and routes: Terraform currently provides both a standalone route resource and a aws_route_table resource with routes defined in-line.
+At this time you cannot use a route table with in-line routes in conjunction with any route resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.

 Example Usage#